AbhinavA10/ML-courses/ML-with-Python/README.md

 ## Support Vector Machine

 - classifier
-- SMV is a supervised algorithim that classifies cases by finding a seperator
+- SMV is a supervised algorithm that classifies cases by finding a seperator

 Works by:
-1. Mapping data to a high-dimensional feature space (so data points can be categorized, even when the data are not otherwise linearly seperable)
+1. Mapping data to a high-dimensional feature space (so data points can be categorized, even when the data are not otherwise linearly separable)
 2. Finding a seperator.
 (Seperator is estimated for the data)
 - data should be transformed that a seperator can be drawn as a hyperplane

-Mapping daata into a higher dimensional space in such a way that can change a linearly inseperable data set into a linearly seperatable dataset is **kernelling**
+Mapping data into a higher dimensional space in such a way that can change a linearly inseparable data set into a linearly seperatable dataset is **kernelling**